The power supply presented here is part of my modular audio amplifier system.

 Power and assembly options

-The chassis is the main limiting factor for power dissipation.
-The chassis I chose for the modular amplifier system allows roughly 240W total dissipation.
+The radiators are the main limiting factor for power dissipation.
+The chassis I chose for the modular amplifier system allows roughly 200W total dissipation.

 In case the power supply is used for a low voltage class A design, this results in highest stress for the power supply.
-With say 30V rails and roughly 4A standing current in the OPS, the power supply needs to deliver 8A continuously when powering two channels.
+With roughly 20V rails and roughly 4A standing current in the output stage, the power supply needs to deliver 8A continuously when powering two channels.
 That is 6W dissipation per diode and results in a temperature rise of 150°C above ambient.
 This is clearly too much.
 In this case, using two of the supplies not only mitigates the dissipated power per rectifier, but also provides a more smooth supply and better channel separation.
 The sensible upper limit for continuous output current is at 4A to 5A.

-In case of an amplifier biased into class AB, the idle current is only 1A per channel and the continuous dissipation therefore is well within the range the heat sinks can handle.
+In case of an amplifier biased into class AB, the idle current is only 1A per channel and the continuous dissipation therefore is well within the range the radiators can handle.
 Even continuous operation at high audio volume is tolerable since the average energy of music material is not very high.
-Amplifier in general are nut designed for sustained sine wave output at maximum volume.
+Amplifier in general are not designed for sustained sine wave output at maximum volume.

 Above schematic shows example values for high power class AB amplifiers with up to roughly 70V rails.
 Recommended parts would be: